billwear/maas-docs/maas-installation-from-a-snap-773.md

 <h2 id="heading--init-poc">Initialising MAAS as a test configuration</h2>

 We want to provide a more compact version for those who may be testing MAAS.
 To achieve this, we're providing a separate snap, called `maas-test-db`, which provides a PostgreSQL database for use in testing and evaluating MAAS.
 The following instructions will help you take advantage of this test configuration.

-[note]
-If you are using packages, you might benefit from [this article](https://discourse.maas.io/t/setting-up-a-flexible-virtual-maas-test-environment/142), which is a little older, but may apply.
-[/note]

 Once MAAS is installed, you can use the `--help` flag with `maas init` to get relevant instructions: